- Roderick Skinner, PhD, MBChB, FRCPCH

 Ifosfamide is a synthetic structural isomer of cyclophosphamide that has been approved for concurrent use with other drugs (usually cisplatin, etoposide, or vinblastine) in the treatment of metastatic germ-cell testicular cancer and some (especially pediatric) sarcomas.

 Nephrotoxicity due to direct tubular injury is a prominent complication of ifosfamide therapy; glomerular toxicity may also occur.
 Issues related to ifosfamide nephrotoxicity will be reviewed here.
+The nephrotoxicity of other chemotherapeutic agents is discussed separately.
+(See "Chemotherapy-related nephrotoxicity and dose modification in patients with renal insufficiency" and "Cisplatin nephrotoxicity" and "Therapeutic use and toxicity of high-dose methotrexate", section on 'Renal toxicity'.)

 Many in vitro studies suggest that the metabolite chloroacetaldehyde is directly toxic to the tubular cells, rather than the parent drug or another metabolite acrolein [1-3].
 This relationship could explain why cyclophosphamide, although structurally similar to ifosfamide, has virtually no nephrotoxicity.
 At equivalent doses, the rate of chloroacetaldehyde generation with ifosfamide is much greater than with cyclophosphamide, although there is considerable variability from patient to patient in the amount of chloroacetaldehyde produced after ifosfamide administration .
-Other toxic metabolites specific to ifosfamide but not cyclophosphamide may contribute to nephrotoxicity, such as isophosphoramide mustard, although in vitro studies have given conflicting results .
+Other toxic metabolites specific to ifosfamide but not cyclophosphamide, such as isophosphoramide mustard, may contribute to nephrotoxicity, although in vitro studies have given conflicting results .
 On the other hand, acrolein is believed to be the major cause of the bladder toxicity (hemorrhagic cystitis) seen with both ifosfamide and cyclophosphamide.

 Cellular oxidative stress may be the mechanism of injury, leading to energy depletion via mitochondrial damage, a mechanism similar to that observed with the mitochondrial cytopathies .
 Disruption of cell membrane function is another possible mechanism of toxicity.